surgeventures/mesh-poc/README.md

-# Mesh PoC
+# Mesh v1 PoC

-This repository represents a proof-of-concept for [Mesh](https://the-guild.dev/graphql/mesh) as a GraphQL gateway to all of our microservices.
+This repository represents a proof-of-concept for the upgrade to [Mesh v1](https://the-guild.dev/graphql/mesh) from the existing v0 we're using.

 ## Structure